 What puts Dandong on the map is its most unique neighbour, North Korea.
 Dandong is the gateway for tourism and trade for the Koreans and Chinese.
 Located 500 meters across the Yalu River (Amnok River for Korean) is Sinuiju city, with 400,000 North Koreans.
 Dandong has inherited Han Chinese, Manchurian and the ethnic Korean culture.

 When it comes down to it, Dandong, just like any other city in China is relatively safe.
-Crime is extremely low, I’ve left my phone, scarf, charging cables behind in cafes, restaurants, taxis and they’ve chased me down for it.
+Crime is extremely low, I’ve left my phone, scarf, charging cables behind in cafes, restaurants, taxis and they’ve chased me down willing to return it.
 The people in Dandong are very welcoming yet very intrigued why you would want to visit North Korea when China has everything, and North Korea is poor.

 It’s rare for me to find someone living in Dandong who has been to North Korea or let alone has the interest to travel there.
 When travelling to Korea is brought up in conversations it is mostly about South Korea.
 If you’re stopping by Dandong, I recommend taking a walk along the Yalu River for a chance to mingle with the locals and gaze upon North Korea.